US 58 Arterial Management PlanGreensville County/Isle of Wight County/Southampton County/City of Franklin/City of

 The study area is 70.5 miles in length.
 The study area extends from the Hampton Roads construction boundary at the Greenville/Brunswick corporate limits to the eastern termini at the Suffolk Bypass.
 The study area includes several limited-access bypass segments at Courtland, Franklin, Emporia and Suffolk that are considered to be improved and therefore will receive limited analysis as part of the study.

-Traffic and crash data collection have been completed and are currently being analyzed.
+Traffic and crash data collection have been completed and are being analyzed.
 A site field review will be conducted to identify safety and geometric deficiencies.
-Three public meetings will be held in March to inform citizens about the study and to seek citizen feedback regarding issues and concerns along the corridor.
+Three public meetings were held in March to inform citizens about the study and to seek citizen feedback regarding issues and concerns along the corridor.
 Upon completion of analysis and public feedback, recommendations will be made on improvements to maintain the existing roadway and if findings warrant a need, consider the corridor for a higher level roadway analysis in a future separate study.